Soil health management can be distilled to two principles:

 Maximizing photosynthesis is all about interception of sunlight to power plant growth.

 Fill the space you have with plant growth.
-Keep a full-time, full canopy as possible.
+Aim for a full-time, full canopy as much as possible.

 Fill the time you have with plant growth, year-round plant growth, although I doubt we could tell if you missed a couple weeks over the course of a year.